-The Haven Wolverhampton supports women and dependent children who are vulnerable to domestic violence, abuse, and homelessness by providing safe, emergency accommodation and community-based support services.
+We support women and children who are vulnerable to domestic violence, abuse, and homelessness by providing safe, emergency accommodation and community-based support services.

 We aim to provide safe, high quality support in an environment of dignity and respect.
 We try to listen and respond with understanding and compassion.
 We act responsibly with diligence.

 We offer a range of services and activities to support women and children, including a 24/7 helpline, safe accommodation, support for those living in the local community, advocacy and advice, specialist programmes, counselling and therapy, and children’s services.
 Not everyone who is supported by The Haven lives in one of our refuges or safe houses.
 We support many women and children living in their own homes.
 Our trained staff have a variety of expertise to ensure we can support women and children across a number of different areas.

 Click on LEARN MORE to find out about the staff you may come across at The Haven, and exactly what their role is set up to do.